Don Gullett @ baseball-reference.com

 Ken Holtzman's career across 35 timelines: 14-7.
 265 innings pitched.
 2.68 ERA.

 Don Gullett is the tragic figure of the Infinite Cincinnati multiverse.
-A great pitcher in a universe that had already decided he would lose.
+A stellar pitcher consistently pitching the game of his life in the biggest spot in his career, in a universe that had already decided he was going to lose.